bjornmeansbear/lectureScripts/WhatIsSGD.md

 - Sentimental Things
 - Utilitarian Things

-Perhaps “Beauty” encompasses all three of Sterling’s criteria for sustainable design.
-Because these are all ways to assign "value" to something.

-I might find a hammer utilitarian AND beautiful.
-To you, that hammer might just be utilitarian.
-The paintings, drawings, and houseplants I find beautiful you may find ugly.
-The things I find sentimental are probably unique to me.

-But! we now have something objective to measure: utility — do you find a thing to work; and something individually knowable: sentimentality.
-There is not merely an external, abstract "beauty" …

 > “There is a central quality which is the root criterion of life and spirit in a man, a town, a building, or a wilderness.
 This quality is objective and precise, but it cannot be named.
 It is never twice the same, because it always takes its shape from the particular place in which it occurs.”
 > — Christopher Alexander

 The qualities that promote the welfare of all life are, like the quality without a name, ineffable.
 And like the quality without a name, aesthetics that correspond with all life flourishing will shift and change with different contexts.

-Beauty and value are intertwined.